zamfofex/dummyette/documentation/main.md

 - the `wait` action
 - the `wait play` action
 - parallelization — the `async` specifier
+- changing the base Lichess URL — the `origin` specifier
 - specifying the access token — the `token` specifier
 - opening book — the `openings` specifier
 - specifier ordering